 UNHCR is responsible for coordinating shelter assistance and camp infrastructure improvements on behalf of all humanitarian partners; working to ensure equitable and gender appropriate access to adequate shelter and basic facilities, together with the provision of a sustainable energy supply.
-There are over 24,000 pre-fabricated shelters, each include a latrine and kitchen to ensure privacy of the refugees.
+There are over 26,000 pre-fabricated shelters, each include a latrine and kitchen to ensure privacy of the refugees.
 A household addressing system is in place and is updated regularly.
 In order to accommodate Persons with Disabilities, some shelters have been adapted to their needs and conditions.
+In 2019, 1,000 vulnerable families in Zaatari camp received shelter maintenance assistance through shelter maintenance project.